Rohit10Git/Auto_WebPage_Practice/README.md

 # Auto_WebPage_Practice
-It involve Automation of different web pages in simple java program.
+It involve Automation of different web pages in simple java program using Selenium concepts.